SignalRichard/dotnet-console-interview-example/README.md

 #### Dev Container

 This repository also supports the use of Dev Containers which integrates into VS Code.
 In VS Code with the "Dev Containers" extension installed you can reopen this repository in a development container which will be built with all the necessary tools, including `dotnet`, `PowerShell` (with module dendencies), `Open Policy Agent`, and `TLA+`.

+> To use Dev Containers with this repository requires VS Code + Dev Containers extension and Docker Desktop (+ WSL on Windows).